MAGALA-RICHARD/apsimNGpy/README.rst

 apsimNGpy: The Next Generation Agroe-cosystem Simulation Library
 ===========================================================================

-**apsimNGpy** is a cutting-edge, open-source framework for advanced agroecosystem modeling, built entirely in Python.
+**apsimNGpy** is an open-source framework for advanced agroecosystem modeling, built entirely in Python.
 It enables **object-oriented**, **data-driven** workflows for interacting with APSIM Next Generation models, offering capabilities for:

 - Batch file simulation and model evaluation